Updated 26 May 2023

 COVID-19 vaccinations for 5 to 15 year olds

-Children aged 5 to 11 and those aged 12 to 15 can get first and second vaccinations:
+Children aged 5 to 11 and those aged 12 to 15 can book first and second vaccinations at some pharmacies in the city.
+A parent or carer must attend with them.

 More info for young people